NewSchools Venture Fund

 Seed Round in 2014

 FreshGrade Inc. is an online education platform based in Kelowna, Canada, founded in 2011.
-It is designed for teachers, parents, and students, facilitating communication, assessment, and documentation of learning moments through multimedia such as videos, pictures, and notes.
-The platform enhances parental engagement by providing insights into their child's classroom progress and fosters personalized learning experiences.
-By enabling real-time assessment and collaboration, FreshGrade aims to improve learning outcomes for students and support the evolution of education in a manner that aligns with contemporary communication practices.
+It is designed for teachers, parents, and students, facilitating enhanced communication and assessment of learning moments through various media, including videos, pictures, audio, and notes.
+The platform serves as an all-inclusive tool for classroom assessment and documentation, allowing teachers to engage with students effectively while providing parents with insight into their child's academic progress.
+FreshGrade aims to foster personalized learning and greater parental involvement, aligning with contemporary communication methods and technology usage.
+By offering resources for administrators, teachers, and parents, FreshGrade strives to improve learning outcomes and support student development.

 Ellevation